 Do I get to choose which high elements my group uses?

 Each experience on the challenge course is a unique event, which can be specifically catered to your group’s goals and expectations.
 The decision of which high element experience your group will participate in is up to the Challenge Course Facilitators and is based on a number of factors such as the age of your group, the weather, your timeline, etc. If you have specific concerns, please give us a call!

 What can be accomplished?

 Any Challenge Course experience can be customized to the individual needs of the group, but some of the common outcomes are:

 Plan ahead!
-The popularity of the program requires groups to plan 3 to 4 months in advance to reserve a weekend date or just a week or two to reserve a weekday.
+The popularity of the program requires groups to plan 3 to 4 months in advance to reserve a weekend date.
 Give us a call and we will compare calendars.
 At the point of your reservation, we will need to know how many people you will be bringing to the course and their age range, as well as the date and time you would like to be there.

 Group Sizes and Start Times

 Most groups arrive at 9 a.m. and finish late afternoon, depending on the group size.
 Other starting times can be arranged.
 Ideally, groups include 15 to 40 participants.
 If you have a larger group, and want to complete the experience in one day, then please call our office and we can make some suggestions.

 The OSU Challenge Course was specifically designed and built for older youth and adult age populations.
 Younger groups may be able to utilize selected components, but discretion must be exercised.
 Groups with participants who are 13 or younger require a modified Challenge Course experience.
 We recommend calling our office to discuss the options for younger people.